-Figure 6 Unrestrained cover concrete to column of Copthorne Hotel in Christchurch lost during 2011 seismic event (photograph courtesy Peter McBean)
+Figure 6 Unrestrained cover concrete to column of Copthorne Hotel in Christchurch lost during 2011 seismic event (photograph courtesy Peter McBeam)

 This nominal amount of reinforcement was found to be very effective at preventing the collapse of slabs following punching shear failures in Christchurch, improving the life safety of the building Figure 7.
-The Newcastle Workers Club punching shear failure resulted from no structural integrity reinforcement being provided Figure 8.
-The benefits provided led the SRIA to include this aspect of detailing on the cover of the 2016 Guide to Seismic Design and Detailing of Reinforced Concrete Buildings in Australia [8], which is freely available as a pdf copy from the SRIA website.
-While the Guide includes guidance on structural integrity reinforcement, it has come to our attention that the provisions for slabs in Clause 9.2.2 of AS 3600 in 2018, are being misinterpreted.
-As a result, the SRIA has produced a new separate Technical Note 8 [9] to clarify the requirements for structural integrity reinforcement for slabs.
+The Newcastle Workers Club is an example of punching shear failure where no structural integrity reinforcement was provided Figure 8.
+The benefits provided led the SRIA to include this aspect of detailing on the cover of the 2016 Guide to Seismic Design and Detailing of Reinforced Concrete Buildings in Australia [4], which is also freely available as a pdf copy from the SRIA website.
+While the Guide includes guidance on structural integrity reinforcement, it has come to our attention that the provisions for slabs that were included as Clause 9.2.2 of AS 3600 in 2018, are being misinterpreted.
+As a result, the SRIA has produced a new separate Technical Note 8 [5] to clarify the requirements for structural integrity reinforcement for slabs.